 It’s easy to argue that taking a drink of coffee is not the same as texting.
 However, distracted drivers make up for a substantial amount of crashes in Georgia.
 It is possible that a hamburger is responsible for many auto accidents.

-When you consider the other factors at play, it’s clear that taking a quick bite, or sip may not be as friendly or safe as it seems.
-When traveling through the freeways near Atlanta, drivers are moving at speeds of 60 MPH or more.
+When you consider the other factors at play, it’s clear that taking a quick bite or sip may not be as friendly or safe as it seems.
+When traveling through the freeways near Atlanta, drivers move at speeds of 60 MPH or more.
 Would you eat a burger while moving more than 90 feet per second?
 In any other scenario, this situation seems ridiculous.

 In 2017 distracted driving directly resulted in 3,166 deaths.
 While texting is the primary focus behind distracted driving, eating is an equally contributing factor.
 So, if police officers are writing tickets for eating behind the wheel, why are drive-thrus still available?

-It’s not too much to expect that drivers make careful decisions and practice moderation.
+It’s not too much to expect drivers to make careful decisions and practice moderation.
 Honestly, eating behind the wheel is something that many people need to accept is dangerous.
-The difference between reading something on your phone and biting down into a sandwich is not so substantial.
+The difference between reading something on your phone and biting down on a sandwich is not so substantial.

 Eating when driving manually, visually, and mentally detracts from the attention which needs to be on the road.
 Visually a driver’s eyes move away from the road to complete another task.
 A driver could be fighting with a wrapper while they smash into the car in front of them.

 When it comes to the other aspects of distraction, a driver’s hands or at least one of them is removed from the wheel.
 Then you consider that the focus has moved from driving to another task.
 The combination of all these distractions together makes the task unacceptable when driving.

 Any food consumed behind the wheel poses a risk.
 The level of danger is increased or decreased by different factors.
 These include the type of food, how it’s packaged, and where you’re eating it.